Gun control bills to be taken up by U.S. House panel in emergency meeting - NewsBreak

 The Senate Judiciary Committee is set to hold a hearing on gun violence June 15.

-The post Gun control bills to be taken up by U.S. House panel in emergency meeting appeared first on Florida Phoenix .
+The post Gun control bills to be taken up by U.S. House panel in emergency meeting appeared first on Oregon Capital Chronicle .

 Comments / 0